MC42/hi-im.kim/writing/pmmm/analogue.md

 "*What!*  I always empty it before I get on the bus so I'm not hauling around water!
 My backpack is heavy *enough*!"

-"Ugh... what else.
-I have my sabre, but that's not good for *fighting fighting*.
+"Ugh... what else do we have?
+I have my sabre, but that's not good for, y'know, *fighting fighting*.

-"It's better than my *lack of umbrella...*"
+"It's better than a *lack of umbrella...*"

-"Right, the umbrella!" she exclaimed, before extending it into a makeshift baton.
+"Right, the umbrella!"
+Kazuko exclaimed, before extending it into a makeshift baton.

 "If they get close, bat at 'em with this!"